Topology Reconstruction of Dynamical Networks via Constrained Lyapunov Equations: Problem formulation

 In this section we define the network reconstruction problem.
 We consider a linear time-invariant network system, with nodes satisfying single-integrator dynamics.
 We assume that the state matrix of the system (and hence, the network topology) is not directly available.
 Moreover, we suppose that the state vector of the system is available for measurement during a time interval $[0,T]$.
 It is our goal to find conditions on the system under which the exact state matrix can be reconstructed from such measurements.
 Moreover, if the state matrix can be reconstructed, we want to develop algorithms to infer the state matrix from measurements.

 We will now make these problems more precise.
-Since we want to consider network reconstruction for general network dynamics (instead of specific consensus or adjacency dynamics), we consider any set-valued map $\mathcal{K} : \mathcal{G}^n \to 2^{\mathbb{S}^n}$ such that for all $G \in \mathcal{G}^n$, we have that
+Since we want to consider network reconstruction for general network dynamics (instead of specific consensus or adjacency dyna\-mics), we consider any set-valued map $\mathcal{K} : \mathcal{G}^n \to 2^{\mathbb{S}^n}$ such that for all $G \in \mathcal{G}^n$, we have that

 is a nonempty subset.
 The map $\mathcal{K}$ is specified by the available information on the \emph{type} of network.
 For example, if we know that we deal with a consensus network, we have $\mathcal{K} = -\mathcal{L}$.
 On the other hand, if no additional information on the communication weights (such as sign constraints) is known, we let $\mathcal{K} = \mathcal{Q}$.
 With this in mind, we consider the system